IntuitDeveloper/Transactional-Node-Samples/use-cases/README.md

-# Mandrill Use Cases
+# Transactional API Use Cases

-Essential Node.js examples for the Mandrill API.
+Essential Node.js examples for the Transactional API.
 Each use case includes complete, copy-paste code examples.

 ## 📧 Basic Email Sending